naveenjohnsonv/ResearchProject/README.md

 The project conducts several experiments to evaluate the performance of different models:

 1. **Univariate one-day-ahead prediction with 1 lag:** Uses only the previous day's DC power to predict the current day's DC power.
-2. **Multivariate (multiple features) one-day-ahead prediction with 1 lag:** Includes lagged values of multiple features (DC power, ambient temperature, module temperature, and irradiation) to predict the current day's DC power.
+2. **Multivariate (multiple features) one-day-ahead prediction with 1 lag:** Uses lagged daily average of multiple features (DC power, ambient temperature, module temperature, and irradiation) to predict the current day's DC power.
 3. **Multivariate (hourly train data as features) one-day-ahead prediction with 1 lag:** Utilizes hourly weather data and lagged features to predict the current day's DC power.
 Different feature combinations are explored using LassoCV to find the best alpha and feature set.

 ### Data